LearnMetabarcoding/LearnMetabarcoding/sphinx/source/building_otu_phylogeny.rst

 .. admonition:: Data
 	:class: green

 	The starting point for this section is a FASTA file of sequences from which you want to build a phylogeny, i.e. ASVs or OTUs.
 If you worked through the previous sections, these data were produced during :ref:`filtering<filtering>` or :ref:`OTU delimitation<otu_delim>`.
-Alternatively, you can find some example data in the zip archive linked below.
+You wil also need some reference data, as described in the relevant tutorials.

-	If you follow through the tutorials in this section using the example data, you will also need some reference data.
 	You can download a zip archive of example data for all of the tutorials in this section :ref:`here <sectionDdata>`.
 Unzip this to a convenient location.
+If you're working through the tutorials using the example data from previous sections, this zip archive contains all the reference data you will need for the relevant tutorials.

 Building a phylogeny